HandsOnDataViz/book/docs/HandsOnDataViz.md

 General tab*, and click the *Open Anyway* button in the lower half of the window to open the app the first time.

-When you start up Tabula, the default system browser will open, as shown in Figure <a href="#fig:tabula-welcome">5.7</a>.
-Tabula runs on your local computer, not the internet.
-The URL in the browser will be something like `http://127.0.0.1:8080/`.
-The first portion is the localhost or hostname for your computer, and `8080` refers to the port number.
-If you see a different port number, that’s fine, and just means that the initial number is already in use by some other program on your computer.
-If for any reason you decide to use a different browser, just copy-and-paste the URL.
+When you start up Tabula, it opens your default browser as a localhost with a URL similar to `http://127.0.0.1/`, with or without an additional port number such as with `:8080`, as shown in Figure
+<a href="#fig:tabula-welcome">5.8</a>.
+Tabula runs on your local
+computer, not the internet.
+If your default browser (such as Safari or Edge) does not play nicely with Tabula, you can copy-and-paste the URL into a different browser (such as Firefox or Chrome).

 <img src="images/05-clean/tabula-welcome.png" alt="Tabula welcome page."  />
 <p class="caption">
-Figure 5.7: Tabula welcome page.
+Figure 5.8: Tabula welcome page.
 </p>

 Now let’s upload a sample text-based PDF and detect any tables we wish